 Making The Most Of Every Acre

 We know land is a valuable resource that can meet many needs.
-Our Land Resources team is in an ongoing quest to find new opportunities to use our land more efficiently while our trees grow like providing alternative energy sources, recreational opportunities and non-timber products.
+Our Land Resources team is on an ongoing quest to find new opportunities to use our land more efficiently while our trees grow, providing alternative energy sources, recreational opportunities and non-timber products.

 We see more than trees on our land: we see opportunities.
 The Land Resources team, a small group of entrepreneurs and innovators, is solely focused on identifying businesses that can improve lives and — at the same time — Rayonier’s value.
 We break our diverse mix of businesses into three categories:

 Hunting and Recreation

 Spanning virtually every acre in Rayonier’s U.S. ownership, our premium Hunting and Recreation program gives individuals and hunt clubs exclusive hunting, fishing and recreational rights to a property through a license for a set period of time.
 Our customers include hunters seeking deer, elk, turkey, wild boar and other game; fishing enthusiasts; and outdoor recreation seekers.

 Minor Forest Products